tylerwatson-db/brave-search-mcp-server/README.md

 # Brave Search MCP Server

 An MCP server implementation that integrates the Brave Search API, providing both web and local search capabilities.
+This project supports both HTTP and STDIO transports.
+By default the project will launch into HTTP Streaming mode.
+For STDIO support, pass `--transport stdio` via the CLI.

 ## Features